 However, most skin cancers can be prevented by the use of good sun protection.
 That’s why during National Skin Cancer Action Week, all Australians are urged to recall and use the five sun protection measures when UV is 3 and above:

-- slip on sun-protective clothing
+- slip on sun protective clothing

-- slop on SPF30 (or higher) broad-spectrum, water-resistant sunscreen
+- slop on SPF30 or higher broad-spectrum, water-resistant sunscreen

-- slap on a broad-brimmed hat
+- slap on a shady hat

 - seek shade